erasmus-without-paper/ewp-registry-service/README.md

 keep track of all the changes to the remote manifest files.
 In production environment, it will also be pushed onto a publicly-accessible GitHub fork.

+If you intend to set `app.repo.enable-pushing` to `true`, then your repository should have `master` and `origin/master` branches, and your `.ssh` directory should contain keys which should enable you to execute `git push` in a non-interactive way.

 ### Prepare the `application.properties` file